tezedge/tezedge-docs/contents/introduction/tezos.md

 Michelson is a strongly-typed, stack-based language with high level primitives and strict static type checking.
 The types of Michelson are composable, so complex data can be annotated by one large type.

 Michelson does not contain features such as polymorphism, closures, or named functions.
-A high-level programming called Liquidity can be written and compiled to the Michelson programming language.
+High-level programming languages such as Ligo or SmartPy can be written and compiled to the Michelson programming language.
 Developers can prove properties in their smart contracts through a formal verification process.
 A Michelson program is a series of instructions that are run in sequence: each instruction receives the stack resulting of the previous instruction as an input, and then rewrites it for the next instruction.
 The stack contains both immediate values and heap allocated structures.
 All values are immutable and garbage collected.

 A Michelson program receives as input a stack containing a single pair whose first element is an input value and second element the content of a storage space.
 It must return a stack containing a single pair: